Building new homes to higher steps of the BC Energy Step Code

 RNG for new homes

 Building a new home with gas provides your homebuyers with low-carbon options for their home’s energy needs, now and into the future.
-We’re increasing our supply of low-carbon2 RNG and are working toward our goal of having 75 per cent of the gas in our system be renewable and low-carbon3 by 2050.
+We’re increasing our supply of low-carbon2 RNG as the demand for low-carbon energy continues to grow.

 Energy solutions managers are here to help